 The Andrew W. Mellon Foundation is sponsoring Arts Innovation Grants to support artistic innovation at Johns Hopkins.
 Arts Innovation projects are intended to spark creativity, encourage interdisciplinary and inter-institutional collaborations, and extend the reach of the arts and humanities programs at Johns Hopkins to the greater Baltimore community.
 The Mellon grants, with their emphasis on innovation, are intended to stimulate new (or substantially improved) activities.

 Both faculty and students are eligible to submit proposals.
 (Faculty can learn more here.)
-The deadline to apply is Friday, March 16, 2018.
-Grant proposals will be reviewed in March 2018 for initiatives scheduled to occur in the Fall 2018 and Spring 2019 semesters.
+Grant proposals will be reviewed in March 2018 for initiatives scheduled to occur in the fall 2018 and spring 2019 semesters.

 Eligible Areas: Film, Theater, Creative Writing, Visual Arts, Music, Dance, Digital Media, Museums and Exhibitions, Media Studies